View our posts

 • Service children

 We use our funding to precisely target specific teaching and learning programmes or related activities.
-All our pedagogy and practice (including use of some commercial programmes) is research based with strong evidence of having impact here at Harris Primary Academy Mayflower during 2014-15 or prior to that, in schools nationally or internationally.
+All our pedagogy and practice (including use of some commercial programmes) is research based with strong evidence of having impact here at Harris Primary Academy Mayflower or in schools nationally or internationally.

 We are committed to ensuring that all our pupils progress very well and access high quality teaching and provision - every day.
 We carefully track the progress of all children, at least every six weeks, including our disadvantaged pupils in every class.
 The information is shared with all parents and carers via our half term reports detailing pupil progress and attainment.
 Tracking also enables us to evaluate the impact of our teaching and intervention programmes so we can adjust provision and tailor support.
 That way, we can make sure we are having the desired impact on pupils’ learning and progress.